Biden accuses Putin’s forces of ‘genocide’ in Ukraine

-Kramatorsk (Ukraine) (AFP), Apr 13- President Joe Biden for the first time Tuesday accused Vladimir Putin’s forces of committing genocide in Ukraine, where Russia was intensifying its campaign to subdue the devastated port city of Mariupol.
+Kramatorsk (Ukraine) (AFP), Apr 13 – US President Joe Biden has for the first time accused Vladimir Putin’s forces of committing genocide in Ukraine, where Russia is intensifying its campaign to take the strategic port city of Mariupol.

-Biden’s accusation came as Moscow — already accused by the West of widespread atrocities against civilians — was feared to be readying a massive onslaught across Ukraine’s east that Washington warned might involve chemical weapons.
+Biden’s accusation comes as Moscow — already accused by the West of widespread atrocities against civilians — is feared to be readying a massive onslaught across Ukraine’s east that Washington warned might involve chemical weapons.

-“Yes, I called it genocide,” Biden told reporters, hours after employing the term during a speech in Iowa — its first use by a member of his administration.
+“Yes, I called it genocide,” Biden told reporters on Tuesday, hours after employing the term during a speech in Iowa — its first use by a member of his administration.

 “We’ll let the lawyers decide internationally whether or not it qualifies, but it sure seems that way to me,” Biden said.
 “It’s become clearer and clearer that Putin is just trying to wipe out the idea of even being able to be a Ukrainian.”